DSLR Film Scanning vs Lab Scanning: Which Is Right for You?

 • Control white balance and color interpretation

-• Revisit older work with new editing techniques
+• Revisit older work using improved editing techniques

-Using a stable platform like the 35mm DSLR film scanning kit makes the process more consistent and repeatable.
+Using a stable setup like the 35mm DSLR film scanning kit makes the process more repeatable and efficient.

-Lab scans, while convenient, are processed according to the lab’s standard workflow.
-You receive finished files, but you have limited influence over how the negative was interpreted.
+Lab scans are generally processed according to the lab’s standard workflow.
+While convenient, you have far less influence over how the final image is interpreted.

-If creative control matters to you, DSLR scanning provides greater flexibility.
+If creative control matters to you, DSLR scanning offers substantially more flexibility.

 What About Medium Format?

-Medium format shooters often benefit significantly from camera scanning due to the larger negative size and potential resolution gains.
+Medium format photographers often benefit significantly from camera scanning because the larger negative size allows for exceptional detail and resolution.

 Convenience & Turnaround Time

-You ship your film, wait for processing, and receive digital files.
-No setup, no editing workflow required.
+You send your film out, wait for processing, and receive finished digital files.
+There’s little setup involved.

 DSLR scanning requires: